 - (1) The entire issued share capital of Baguio Green (Holding) Limited is beneficially owned by Mr. Ng Wing Hong.
-Therefore, Mr. Ng Wing Hong is deemed to be interested in all the 275,000,000 shares of the Company ("Shares") held by Baguio Green (Holding) Limited.
+Therefore, Mr. Ng Wing Hong is deemed to be interested in all the 275,000,000 Shares of the Company ("Shares") held by Baguio Green (Holding) Limited.
 Mr. Ng Wing Hong is a controlling shareholder (as defined under the Listing Rules) and an executive Director.
-In addition, Mr. Ng Wing Hong also directly held 4,168,000 Shares. - (2) Ms. Chan Shuk Kuen is the spouse of Mr. Ng Wing Hong and is therefore deemed to be interested in all the Shares held/ owned by Mr. Ng Wing Hong (by himself or through Baguio Green (Holding) Limited) by virtue of the SFO.
-Ms. Chan Shuk Kuen was an executive Director as at 31 December 2020 and resigned as executive Director with effect from 18 February 2021. - (3) Ms. Ng Yuk Kwan Phyllis directly held 26,736,000 Shares.
+In addition, Mr. Ng Wing Hong also directly held 4,256,000 Shares. - (2) Ms. Chan Shuk Kuen is the spouse of Mr. Ng Wing Hong and is therefore deemed to be interested in all the Shares held/ owned by Mr. Ng Wing Hong (by himself or through Baguio Green (Holding) Limited) by virtue of the SFO.
+Ms. Chan Shuk Kuen resigned as executive Director with effect from 18 February 2021. - (3) Ms. Ng Yuk Kwan Phyllis directly held 26,736,000 Shares.
 Ms. Ng Yuk Kwan Phyllis is an executive Director. - (4) Mr. Mak Che Fai Lawrence is the spouse of Ms. Ng Yuk Kwan Phyllis and is therefore deemed to be interested in all the Shares held by Ms. Ng Yuk Kwan Phyllis.

-Save as disclosed above, as at 31 December 2020, the Company had not been notified of any other persons having any interest or short positions in the shares and underlying shares of the Company as recorded in the register required to be kept by the Company under section 336 of the SFO.
+Save as disclosed above, as at 31 December 2021, the Company had not been notified of any other persons having any interest or short positions in the shares and underlying shares of the Company as recorded in the register required to be kept by the Company under section 336 of the SFO.